 Read Genesis 1:1.
 Now read Ezekiel 28:11-19 and Revelation 12:3-4.

-Now, look at Genesis 1:3.
+Look closely at Genesis 1:1-5.
 Our Creator is a missionary God.
 Into the darkness, God said, “Let there be Light.”
 The light was everywhere.
 It dispelled the dark.
 There is no competition.
 Light always defeats darkness.

-Whatever God does is for His glory.
+Whatever God does, it is for His own glory.
+He alone is perfect.
 He alone is worthy of praise.
-He alone is perfect.
 God’s creation is not to be worshipped.
 In the Garden of Eden, Adam’s willful sin brought death to this world.
 This did not surprise God.
-He has a plan for history.
+There is a plan for all of history revealed in the Scriptures.
 In Eden, God put Satan and humanity on notice concerning His ultimate intention.
 He will restore all of Creation to its original perfection and thus glorify Himself.

 I will put enmity between you and the woman, between your seed and her seed.
 He will bruise you on the head, and you will bruise him on the heel. – Genesis 3:15

 Throughout the Bible there is a recurring pattern:

 This week, invite your neighbors, friends, and family to explore and discuss Gods’s the immeasurable goodness as portrayed in Bereshit, the beginning of God’s grand story.
 Sometime before next Friday watch the Five Alive video on this page.
 Seth, from Israel College of the Bible, a ministry of One For Israel, presents his thoughts on Adam as Israel.

 - How have you experienced God’s grace as a response to your sin during the past week?